iiasa/Lisflood_preprocessing/README.md

 First, it uses the original coordinates and catchment area to find the most accurate pixel in a high-resolution map.
 [Burek and Smilovic (2023)](https://essd.copernicus.org/articles/15/5617/2023/) use MERIT [(Yamazaki et al., 2019)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019WR024873), which has a spatial resolution of 3 arc-seconds.
 The result of this first step is, for every point, a new value of coordinates and area, and a shapefile of the catchment polygon in high-resolution.

 Second, it finds the pixel in the low-resolution grid (LISFLOOD static maps) that better matches the catchment shape derived in the previous step.
-As a result, for each point we obtained a new value of coordinates an area, and a new shapefile of the catchment polygon in low-resolution.
+As a result, for each point we obtained a new value of coordinates and area, and a new shapefile of the catchment polygon in low-resolution.

 #### Usage